Joint Disorders in Cats

 Hip dysplasia is an abnormal development of the hip joints.
 It is rare in domestic cats but occurs more commonly in purebred cats.
 It is characterized by a loose hip joint that eventually leads to degenerative joint disease (osteoarthritis).
 Signs of hip dysplasia vary, and lameness may be mild to severe.
 Most cats require no surgical treatment; however, lifestyle changes such as weight reduction may help reduce discomfort.

 The joint cartilage in freely moving joints may degenerate over time, leading to loss of joint movement and, in many cases, pain.
 Joint degeneration can be caused by trauma, infection, the body’s own immune system, or malformation during development.
 This leads to inflammation of the joint membrane, continued cartilage destruction and inflammation, and abnormal joint function.
-Although more commonly diagnosed in dogs, this condition does occur in cats.
-It may not be noticed because cats often hide signs of pain.
+The condition is common in cats but it may not be noticed because cats often hide signs of pain.
 Approximately 60 to 90% of older cats have osteoarthritis.

 Signs of osteoarthritis include lameness, joint swelling, wasting away of muscle, thickening and scarring of the joint membrane, and a grating sound during joint movement.
 X-rays show increased fluid within the joint, soft-tissue swelling around the joint, the formation of bony outgrowths, hardening and thickening of bone beneath the cartilage, and sometimes a narrowed joint space.

 Treatments can be either medical or surgical.
 Medical therapy may include weight loss (when appropriate), controlled exercise on soft surfaces, warm compresses of the affected joint, and the use of appropriate drugs to reduce pain and inflammation.
 Other treatments, such as joint fluid modifiers, may help prevent cartilage degeneration.
 Surgical options include joint fusion, joint replacement, cutting of the joint, and amputation.
 The outlook for recovery depends on the location and severity of the joint disease.

 Infectious, or septic, arthritis is usually caused by bacteria that spread through the blood or enter the body as a result of trauma (with penetrating wounds) or surgery.
-Other causes of septic arthritis include rickettsia and spirochetes.
-See also Introduction to Infections
+Other causes of septic arthritis include rickettsiae and spirochetes.

 Signs of septic arthritis include lameness, swelling, pain of affected joint(s), fever, listlessness, loss of appetite, and stiffness.
 X-rays may reveal increased fluid within the joint in early cases and degenerative joint disease in longterm conditions.
 Laboratory tests on fluid removed from the joint may help to confirm the diagnosis and identify the cause.
 Blood tests may also be necessary.

 Treatment consists of antibiotics administered by mouth or intravenously, flushing of the joint cavity, and surgical removal of dead, damaged, or infected tissue in severe cases.

-Arthritis caused by the body’s own immune system can cause inflammation of joints.
+The body’s own immune system can cause inflammation of joints (immune-mediated arthritis).
 It generally affects several joints.
 In some types of immune-mediated arthritis, joint cartilage and bone beneath the cartilage is destroyed.
 Feline progressive polyarthritis, which resembles rheumatoid arthritis in people, is an example of the type of arthritis that destroys joint cartilage and bone beneath the cartilage.
-Systemic lupus erythematosus (see Disorders Involving Immune Complexes (Type III Reactions) in Cats : Systemic Lupus Erythematosus (Lupus)) is the most common form of arthritis that causes inflammation of the joint without destruction of cartilage and bone.
+Systemic lupus erythematosus is the most common form of arthritis that causes inflammation of the joint without destruction of cartilage and bone.
 This condition may affect other organ systems, including the skin.

 This type of arthritis is most commonly caused by a tumor known as a synovial cell sarcoma.
 It is the most common cancerous (malignant) tumor involving the joints.
 Signs include lameness and joint swelling.
 X-rays show soft-tissue swelling and a reaction around the bone.
 A biopsy reveals evidence of a soft-tissue tumor.
-Spread of the cancer to the lungs occurs in about 25% of animals; thus, amputation of the limb is usually recommended to alleviate pain and, if possible, prevent spreading.
+When diagnosed, spread of the cancer to the lungs has already occurred in about 25% of animals.
+Amputation of the limb is usually recommended to alleviate pain and, if possible, prevent spreading.

 Signs include lameness, pain, joint swelling, fluid buildup, and a grating sound when the joint is moved.
 In addition, the joint may appear to be abnormally loose.
 Partial tears are characterized by a reduced ability to move the joint, especially bending it.
-X-rays may show the injury and/or damage to the joint; testing of fluid removed from the joint or arthroscopy (examining the joint with a specialized camera) may also be used to help diagnose the condition.
+X-rays may show excessive fluid in the joint and signs of arthritis.
+Testing of fluid removed from the joint or arthroscopy (examining the joint with a specialized camera) may also be used to help diagnose the condition.